binarybird/OpenTower/README.md

 The OpenTower structure/sim logic is abstracted and COMPLETELY separate from the GUI and rendering logic.
 You can implement a SimTower clone using any gaming engine you want (this also makes the OpenTower runnable on pretty much anything).
 You could even make an ascii version for a command line SimTower clone!

+Multiplayer support!
+Thats right, build towers with your friends!

 For my purposes, I used the cocos2d-x C++ engine for rendering junk.

 The platforms I am currently putting my efforts in to are Mac and Windows (linux should be easy though).